 The Mystery Shopper Initiative was an assessment strategy that provided a neutral and objective understanding of what’s happening at the front-line touch-points within the Career Center system.
 The purpose of the initiative was to assess the current state of the one-stop system in order to establish baseline criteria for future improvement.

 WIA Annual Reports

-The 2012 WIA Annual Report is available.
+The 2013 WIA Annual Report is coming soon.
 To view previous reports, beginning with the year 2000, refer to WIA Annual Report Archives.

 State of the Workforce Reports